hasura/graphql-engine/community/sample-apps/todo-auth0-jwt/README.md

 1. Create an application in Auth0 dashboard

-2. In the settings of the application, add `http://localhost:3000/callback` as "Allowed Callback URLs" and "Allowed Web Origins"
+2. In the settings of the application, add `http://localhost:3000/callback` as "Allowed Callback URLs" and `http://localhost:3000` as "Allowed Web Origins"

 ## Add rules for custom JWT claims